 Nova Scotians invited to plant trees in memory of a loved one lost to suicide

 Nova Scotians from across the province are invited to plant trees in memory of loved ones lost to suicide in Potlotek First Nation on October 26.
+The trees will be planted in an area behind Allan J. Lafford High School now known as the Forest of Hope.

-Founded in Potlotek in 2023 by the Canadian Association for Suicide Prevention [CASP], in partnership with Potlotek First Nation, Roots of Hope, Injury Free Nova Scotia, Port Hawkesbury Paper, and the Canadian Mental Health Association Nova Scotia Division, the Forest of Hope is a community-driven initiative designed to create a healthy and sustainable forest while honoring those who have been lost to suicide.
+The Forest of Hope is a community-driven initiative designed to create a healthy and sustainable forest while honoring those who have been lost to suicide.
 It is one only three such initiatives across Canada.

 Phase 2 of the Forest, which includes an expansion of the trail, the planting of an additional 1,000 trees and the installation of a healing garden kicks off on October 26.
-It will be commemorated with a Family Fun Day and a tree planting ceremony.
-The trees are being provided by the Clean Foundation but volunteers who wish to plant a tree are welcome.

 The event is being organized by Veronica Marshall-Bernard, Clinical Therapist with Nova Scotia Health and Mapping Minds Counseling, in partnership with Potlotek First Nation, Roots of Hope, Injury Free Nova Scotia, the Clean Foundation, Port Hawkesbury Paper, and the Canadian Mental Health Association Nova Scotia Division.